 - Building safety plans for special work.

-- Track hazards for multiple equipment and locations.
+- Tracking hazards for multiple equipment and locations.

 - Associating multiple precautions to a hazard.

-- Track hazardous materials for multiple equipment and locations.
+- Tracking hazardous materials for multiple equipment and locations.

-- Track ratings for health, flammability, reactively, contact, and Material Safety Data Sheets for hazardous materials.
+- Tracking ratings for health, flammability, reactively, contact, and Material Safety Data Sheets for hazardous materials.

-- Define tag identifications for specific equipment and locations.
+- Defining tag identifications for specific equipment and locations.

-- Define safety plans for multiple equipment or locations.
+- Defining safety plans for multiple equipment or locations.

-- Associate safety plans to job plans, to preventative maintenance masters and to work orders.
+- Associating safety plans to job plans, preventative maintenance masters, and work orders.

-- Print safety plans automatically on work orders.
+- Ability to print safety plans automatically on work orders.

-- Allow tag-out procedures to be associated to hazards or directly to locations, equipment, and safety plans or work orders.
+- Allowing tag-out procedures to be associated to hazards or directly to locations, equipment, and safety plans or work orders.

 E. Inventory Control

-An inventory control module may be included to allow an operator to track inventory movement such as items being moved in or out of inventory, or from one location to another.
+An inventory control module may be included to allow an operator to track inventory movement, such as items being moved in or out of inventory or from one location to another.
 Stocked, non-stocked, and special order items could be tracked.
-The module should also have the capability for tracking of item vendors, location of items, item cost information, and the substitute or alternate items that can be used if necessary.
+The module should also have the capability for tracking item vendors, location of items, item cost information, and the substitute or alternate items that can be used if necessary.
 Some CMMS recommend and provide the ability to track tools and provide basic tool-room management features as part of the inventory module.
-This feature will allow work planners the ability to see what tools are in stock and assign tools to various work categories to reduce research effort on the part of mechanics and technicians working in the field.
+This feature allows work planners to see what tools are in stock and assign tools to various work categories to reduce research effort by mechanics and technicians working in the field.

 F. Work Request

 A work request module should be an integral part of a CMMS.
-The module can provide the capability for a requestor to input a request, such as a trouble call, or it can be entered by the maintenance organization's work control.
-The data entry screen should be designed for minimal data entry.
+The module can provide the capability for a requestor to input the request, such as a trouble call, or it can be entered by the maintenance organization's work control.
+The data entry screen should be designed to need only minimal data entry; a requester should be able to enter minimal data, and work control can enter additional information as required.
+Data should be entered once, and pop-up tables in the system should eliminate the need to memorize codes.
 The work order number can be assigned manually or automatically.
-A requester can enter minimal data and work control can enter additional information as required.
-Data should be entered once, and pop-up tables in the system should eliminate the need to memorize codes.

 G. Work Order Tracking

-A CMMS must include work order tracking because it is the heart of a work order system.
-The data should require entry only once, and pop-up tables should eliminate the need to memorize codes.
+A CMMS must include work order tracking which is the heart of a work order system.
+Again, the data should require entry only once, and pop-up tables should eliminate the need to memorize codes.
 The tracking system should provide instant access to all of the information needed for detailed planning and scheduling, including work plan operations, labor, materials, tools, costs, equipment, blueprints, related documents, and failure analysis.
 Of course, this is dependent on how many modules are installed and how much information has been entered in the system.
 The manager must evaluate data requirements and the practicality of adding modules.